friend1ws/ascairn/README.md

 ### 1. Prepare the sequence data

-Download a sequence data (aligned to the GRCh38 reference genome) using one of the following methods:
+Download sequence data (aligned to the GRCh38 reference genome) using one of the following methods:

 **Option 1: AWS S3 (recommended for faster downloads)**
 ```